Home » Blogging » Improve WordPress Security with 9 Advanced Tips

 WordPress Security Checklist: Steps to change user_nicename:

-- Open phpMyAdmin and select your website’s database (e.g.,
+3. Open phpMyAdmin and select your website’s database (e.g., yourwebsite_com).

 IMPORTANT: Only change the user_nicename!
-Don’t modify any other database settings unless you know exactly what you’re doing.
+Don’t modify any other database settings.

-HTTP (HyperText Transfer Protocol) Security Headers are essential for protecting your WordPress website.
+HTTP (HyperText Transfer Protocol) Security Headers are essential for protecting your WordPress website (and great for your Core Web Vitals).
 They help secure the connection between your site and its visitors, preventing hackers from redirecting users to fake sites, injecting malicious code, or exploiting browser weaknesses.

 While there are many HTTP Security Headers available, you don’t need to implement all of them.
-Some are outdated, and others are complex enough that a single mistake could break your website.
+Some are outdated, and others are complex enough that a single mistake could bring your website down.

-However, there are four headers you should add immediately to significantly improve WordPress security:
+However, there are four headers you should add immediately to improve WordPress security significantly:

 1. X-Frame-Options